Terry Boss: International

 Boss's stay with the Puerto Rico Islanders helped him to qualify to play for the Puerto Rico national football team.
 Boss earned a shutout in his first international cap for Puerto Rico in a 1–0 victory over the Dominican Republic in a World Cup Qualifier in March 2008.

 Coaching

 Boss spent 4 seasons on the coaching staff at University of Virginia.
 In December 2017 it was announced he would take over as head coach for the Men's Team at Oregon State University.
 His first season saw him earn Pac-12 Coach Of The Year honors for the 2018 season.

 In January 2019, it was announced that Boss would join the US Men's National Team's January training camp as a coach.

 Boss would continue his work with the US Men's National Team during the 2019 Gold Cup campaign.

-Boss departed Oregon State in December 2022 to pursue a position in professional soccer.
+Boss departed Oregon State in December 2022, and was hired in 2023 as an assistant coach by Austin FC.

+In December 2024, Boss was named head coach for Lexington SC of the USL Championship.